fbpx

 Also on Exhibition

-Baltimore Clayworks is delighted to present the 2024-25 EMBARC Fellow Exhibition, featuring the thought-provoking work of Kashima Robinson.
-This exhibition highlights Kashima’s exploration of non-functional sculptural ceramic forms, where mosaics, tiles, and intricate containers reflect themes of self-discovery and transformation.
-Their work invites viewers to engage with moments of transition and ambiguity, challenging perceptions and offering insight into the spaces between defined forms.
+The 2024-25 EMBARC Fellow Exhibition features the thought-provoking work of Kashima Robinson.
+This exhibition highlights Kashima’s exploration of sculptural forms, mosaics like structures, tiles, and intricate containers that reflect themes of self-discovery and transformation.

 Community Arts Summer Showcase